How do you determine the power output required from a solar panel to recharge a battery based on the current load?

-This is a great question and important when thinking about what solar panel to select for your system.
+This is a great question and important when considering what solar panel to select for your system.

 First, you need to determine the power required for your application.
-If you know the current load, say for example you have a device that has an average current draw of 2A at 5V and operates for 2 hours per day.
+If you know the current load, say, for example, you have a device with an average current draw of 2A at 5V and operates for 2 hours per day.

 Watt Hours=13V*1A*2 Hours=26 Watt Hours

 The second way is to use the following equation: